dmaciejewski1/gopherdata/README.md

   }}
 ]
    ```
-   8. **CONFIGURE A TRANSACTION LIBRARY**: Here, "get-Tables" and "get-Columns" are canned Transactions with configurable default properties.
-A gopher can easily be instructed/configured to execute a specific Transaction against a specific Connection.
-Add the following code to libraries/transaction/oracle-dictionary-transactions.json and save:
+   2. **CONFIGURE A TRANSACTION LIBRARY**: In the example below, "get-Tables" and "get-Columns" are *Transactions* with configurable default properties.
+A gopher will be instructed/configured to execute a specific *Transaction* using a specific *Connection*.
+Add the following code to ```./libraries/transaction/oracle-dictionary-transactions.json``` and save:

    ```json
 [